 Although the museum is not open for the 2020 season, the Board of Directors decided that it did not want to miss sharing the story of Owen Sound becoming a city one hundred years ago.

-If you don’t have a smart phone or are not in the area, go to our web page Virtual Exhibit.
+Go to our web page Virtual Exhibit.
 On that page, you will find links to the Community Waterfront Heritage Centre YouTube channel and also links to the individual videos.
 Subscribe to our YouTube channel.

 In last week’s posting of items from the Community Waterfront Heritage’s Centre’s collection, nothing was shown that represented Industry, one of the three areas of focus of the Centre.

 This photograph is part of the archival collection.
 These two women are shown with a machine that made a product in an Owen Sound factory.
 This product could be found in stores outside of Canada.
 What were they making and what was the company name?
 Did you or did anyone in your family work at this industry?

 This black and white photo depicts two women at the toothpick machine, Keenan’s, Owen Sound.
 The women are identified as Darlene Brown and Jo Forbes.
 Mrs. Forbes was awarded a gold pin for 50 years service.

 This shows one of the toothpick boxes that is in the collection.

 Keenan Woodenware Co.
 Ltd. / Keenan Bros.
 Ltd. / Keenan Industries Ltd. were names the Company was known by.
 It was an important industry in Owen Sound for one hundred years (1896-1996) and was located on the east side of the harbour.